Delicious Pineapple Season in Hawaii and some recipes (updated)

+Pineapple season in Hawaii is a fantastic time to enjoy eating this delicious fruit raw or in some of the recipes below.
 Pineapples are grown year round in Hawaii but really come into season from March to through July on the islands.
-It’s a great time to get your first taste of the delicious yellow and white pineapples coming into season.
-Pineapple season in Hawaii is a fantastic time to enjoy some locally grown and delicious fruits grown and sold on the island and try it with some of the recipes you love or recipes below.
+It’s a great time to get your first taste of the delicious yellow and white pineapples grown from the different islands and sold locally.

 Long recognized as a fruit of the islands and a symbol of hospitality, Hawaiian pineapples are grown in everyone’s back yard and you’ll find yellow, white and even wild red pineapples in home gardens, community gardens to more commercial production of the yellow/golden variety.